blib-la/hyv/docs/04_a_SETUP WEAVIATE_VECTOR_DATABASE.md

 });
 ```

-## Creating and Saving Data
+### Creating Classes to store Messages

-We'll create two classes: "Answer" and "Message".
-We'll use these to store and track user
+Next, we will create two classes: "Answer" and "Message".
+These will be used to store and track user
 interactions and responses.

-Creating the "Answer" class:
+Creation of the "Answer" class:

 ```typescript
 const ANSWER = "Answer";